OpenDSA/OpenDSA/RST/en/AlgAnal/AnalProgram.rst

    where :math:`n` is assumed to be a power of two and again :math:`k = 2^i`.

+.. inlineav:: SummationTwoPowerICON ss
+   :output: show

 .. todo::
    :type: Slideshow

    We need to think about a technique for visualizing the running time of some loop constructs.
 This can be very similar to how we visualize reaching the closed form solution of summations.

 What about other control statements?
 ``While`` loops are analyzed in a manner similar to ``for``